gdams/adoptium/content/blog/aqavit-graduation-ceremony/index.md

 As part of the [AQAvit manifesto](https://github.com/adoptium/aqa-tests/blob/master/docs/pages/Manifesto.md) which is the set of criteria that we created to guide the work in the AQAvit project, we aim to continuously evolve alongside the continuously changing JDK implementations in order to stay relevant and useful.
 The 'vit' in AQAvit from the Latin root and reminds us of this criteria to remain vital.
 With that in mind, we have a great deal of cool work in the 2024 plan.

-In our upcoming [AQAvit Community call](https://github.com/adoptium/aqa-tests/issues/5090), we will take a look at the targeted items of 2024, including some stretch goals including enhanced developer support through the upcoming Trestle initiative, additional tools to support AQAvit verification and much more.
+In our upcoming [AQAvit Community call](https://github.com/adoptium/aqa-tests/issues/5090), we will take a look at the targeted items of 2024, including some stretch goals such as enhanced developer support through the upcoming Trestle initiative, additional tools to support AQAvit verification and much more.
 You can find a list of 2024 features in the proposed agenda, and feel welcomed to join the call or put comments into the [community call issue](https://github.com/adoptium/aqa-tests/issues/5090) to give your input into the activities of the AQAvit project.